Green Tea Antioxidants Fight Arthritis...............(I have been taking

 17 of the 18 mice who did not receive the compounds.

-Microscopic examination of joint tissues revealed "only marginal...
+joint tissues revealed "only marginal...

 infiltration" of autoimmune cells in the joints of mice receiving